GERMAN 2 - 121341

 SPANISH 1 - 121121

 This is the first course in learning to speak, read, write and understand Spanish and the cultures of the people who speak Spanish.
 Much of the class work is oral, as a heavy emphasis is placed on communicative functioning in the language.
 You will also learn to write, listen, and read in Spanish.
 Your vocabulary will grow daily and by year's end you'll have the tools to speak and understand in common daily situations.
 Advanced reading and writing skills will be developed in the upper years of language study, and oral participation is required at all levels.
 This class is recommended for incoming freshmen with a GPA of 3.0 or higher.
 It is also recommended for all sophomores, juniors, and seniors with good study habits.
-Honors Spanish 1 is an option.
+Honors Spanish 1 is an option for the second semester.

 Students must have a C or higher or teacher approval to continue to the next level.
 See ‘Spanish Honors Class Opportunity & Requirements’ section.